 6. Taj Theog Resort and Spa, Shimla

-Travellers to India in 2018 should also turn their sights northwards.
+Travelers to India in 2018 should also turn their sights northwards.
 After all, Taj will also be opening a new, luxury property in elegant Shimla.
 Formerly the summer capital of the British Raj, and a gateway to the Himalayas, Shimla’s pine forests and peaks make it a natural wonder.
 At the Taj Theog Resort and Spa, visitors can embark on adventurous treks and nature walks before returning for elegant dining, restorative spa treatments, and other creature comforts.